Adlik/Adlik/README.md

 The compiler docker images can be used in CPU and GPU.
 In the CPU, you can  compile the model from source type to TensorFlow model, OpenVino model and TensorFlow Lite model.
 And in the CPU, you can compile the model from source type to TensorFlow model, and TensorRT model.
-The names and labels of compiler mirrors are as follows, and the first half of label represents the version of TensorRT, the latter part of label represents the version of CUDA:
+The name and label of compiler mirror are shown below, and the first half of label represents the version of TensorRT, the latter part of label represents the version of CUDA:

-registry.cn-beijing.aliyuncs.com/adlik/model-compiler:v0.3.0_trt7.2.1.6_cuda11.0

-registry.cn-beijing.aliyuncs.com/adlik/model-compiler:v0.3.0_trt7.2.1.6_cuda10.2
+registry.cn-beijing.aliyuncs.com/adlik/model-compiler:v0.4.0_trt7.2.1.6_cuda11.0

 #### Using model compiler image compile model